VerteDinde/intro-to-open-source/README.md

-# Workshop: Intro to Open Source 🚀
+﻿# Workshop:Introduction to Open Source 🚀

-This repo is for our Women Who Code 2017 Intro to Contributing to Open Source Workshop.
+This repository is for our Women Who Code 2017 Introduction to Contributing to Open Source Workshop.
 This repo serves as a safe test space for those who wish to practice git, making pull requests and responding to issues.

 ## Workshop Agenda
  - Overviewing GitHub and Releases